-It is so important to exfoliate our skin but the thought of using exfoliators which contain chemicals, particularly acids, can feel rather scary.
-Not everybody’s skin can tolerate acid – particularly those with extremely dry or sensitive skin – and some like me can’t use them without ending up with red patches and hypersensitive skin.
+Are you confused by acids, how to use them and what to look out for?
+It is important to exfoliate skin and acids are one way to introduce exfoliators into your routine.
+Not everybody’s skin can tolerate acid – particularly those with extremely dry or sensitive skin – and some like our Founder can’t use them without ending up with red patches and hypersensitive skin.
 Today we’re looking at the role of two of the most commonly used acids in skincare – AHAs and BHAs – and giving you our top 5 tips for using them safely and effectively…

 WHAT ARE AHAs AND BHAs?

 Alpha Hydroxy Acids (AHAs) and Beta Hydroxy Acids (BHAs) are both chemical exfoliators which are found in many skincare products, not just exfoliators and peels.
 AHAs are typically derived from fruits, sour milk and sugarcane and BHAs from willow bark and citrus fruits.
 In short, AHAs tend to work on exfoliating the outer layers of the skin while BHAs penetrate deeper.
 Below we’re unveiling how each acid works and the concentrations to look for in at-home use products that will not leave skin worse off…

 The most common AHAs used are glycolic acid and lactic acid.
 These acids can be naturally occurring or synthetic, and work by removing the dead skin cells and debris from the skin’s surface to allow skin regeneration – the process responsible for a brighter, healthier and smoother complexion.
 They also help to reduce fine lines, dark spots and acne scars.